hcarnes/hcarnes.github.io/_posts/2018-12-31-react_bind.markdown

 export default App;
 ```
-I added the `handleClick` method to the `App` component because it was the stateful component (the state is the input text) that needed to updated in case a user clicked a `Character`.
-This method filtered through all the characters in the input box, and removed the character with an index that matched the index of the clicked element.
+I added the `handleClick` method to the `App` component because it was the stateful component (the state is the input text) that needed to be updated in case a user clicked a `Character`.
+This method filtered through all the characters in the input box, and removed the character with an index that matched the index of the clicked `Character`.

 In order for this to work, I had to bind the index to the `handleClick` function called inside of the `Character` component: